grafana/observability-workshop-breakouts/breakout_2_The-future-of-observability/breakout_2_exercise.md

 Great!

 Section 2:
 To really understand why Asserts is awesome, try and solve these same questions without using it as you did with the apps in breakout 1.
-Let us know how you get on :)
+Let us know how you do :)

 Some interesting ones to try:
 1. How much memory is assigned to the product catalog service?